autocrossblog/autocrossblog.github.io/_posts/2011-03-21-suspension-fail.md

 permalink: suspension-fail
 image:
 categories: [ 350z, nissan, setup, suspension ]
+description: Follow one man's day juggling fatherhood, work tasks, and car customisation in this candid and engaging blog post.
 ---

 No, the suspension didn't break, but man did Murphy show up in full force today.

 I'll do a full write-up with photos and what to do, where, etc., later this week, but for now let's talk about what went wrong!